Tung40194/Matlab/README.md

-A water-fall counter simulation with matlab
+A water-fall Counter (from 1 tp 99) simulation with matlab.
-This file is executable on matlab 2018 and above
+Matlab version 2018 and above